CodosaurusLLC/CodosaurusLLC.github.io/index.md

 - inefficient development processes,
 - questions on how your code could be improved, or
 - a need for some extra help to Get Stuff Done?
+- (Or maybe a conference or podcast, in need of speakers or guests?)

 If so, then
 [**let The Codosaurus help!**](/contact)&nbsp;